cristianpmorales/learningpython/README.md

 # What I learned

 print()- Used to print to the console
-\n String index - Using the index to find certain characters in a string print(string[::-1]) to reverse a string
+String index - Using the index to find certain characters in a string print(string[::-1]) to reverse a string
 .format, upper(), .split(), .append(),.pop() - certain functions used in python